LCB34/LCB34/README.md

   sancho\3x09x1\angela

 the BIGGEST RyoDon fan on PT!!.. plz send me ryodon related things on strawpage :3 I'll be so Happy!!
+And i also have like 30+ don\sancho ponies 3: ..........

 Chronic pain make me fluctuate on how much i want to talk quite a bit 3: + unfortunately i get very anxious in some situations>_< i promise i mean well..!!